 The insulares—having established themselves at the top of the social hierarchy in the Philippines—resented the arrival of the peninsulares who thought of themselves as the superior class.
 As a result, both classes often fought for almost anything from government posts to commercial ventures.

-7. There Were No Checks On Spanish Abuses.
+7. There Were No Checks On Spanish Abuses

 With all the abuses committed by the Spanish, one may think there was no justice at all for the Filipinos.
 However, the natives did get some form of protection in the guise of the visitador-general and juicio de residencia (trial of residence).

 The first, visitador-general, was essentially a royally appointed investigator tasked to secretly scrutinize the governor general and other public officials for signs of abuse and corruption.
-Afterwards, he would then submit his report directly to the king.
+Afterward, he would then submit his report directly to the king.
 Unfortunately, visits by a visitador-general were infrequent owing to the great distance between Spain and the Philippines.

 The second (and arguably the more effective) juicio de residencia involved requiring an outgoing governor general and other officials to undergo a trial at the end of their term and give a full account of their performance.
 Much like a truth commission, the official’s actions were subjected to intense review, a process which would sometimes last for half a year.
 If found guilty of wrongdoing, he could be penalized with a stiff fine, imprisonment, or a combination of both.